Tamini/RubrusGame/README.md

 A multi-player game created using the Java programming language.
 Players attempt to fit as many of their pieces as they can on the board.
 Players can play in teams of 2 (in order to play 2 vs 2) or free-for-all.

+Players play the game using the mouse and keyboard.
+The mouse can be used to move and select pieces, while the keyboard allows players to rotate their currently selected piece.

 Rubrus was created in Grade 11 using Java.